volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 `yarn netlify deploy --prod`

-You will be asked to provide publish directory once more, so make sure to type `build` and click **Enter**.
+You will be asked once again to provide publish directory, so make sure to type `build` and click **Enter**.

 ![Netlify terminal instructions](/img/screenshot-2020-07-07-at-18.53.19.png "Netlify terminal instructions")